LukasPukenis/nes-emu/README.md

 ----------- TODO --------------
+[ ] - Sprite positions are wrong
+[ ] - memory mirroring on PPU so Donkey Kong would work [ ] - controller doesnt work on Balloon fight(probably on others too, works on Lode Runner)

-[x] - add official rom tests just add to gitignore to avoid legal issues [ ] - Check all the info - PRGROM and CHRROM as this caused major headache with tests [ ] - given a test input sequence with timings(based on cpu cycles executed) compare CPU and PPU data [ ] - donkey kong logo is improper
+[x] - add official rom tests just add to gitignore to avoid legal issues [ ] - given a test input sequence with timings(based on cpu cycles executed) compare CPU and PPU data.
+This could be done by taking an existing emulator, breakpointing on specific cycle and saving the state
-[ ] - donkey kong nametables are improper
-[ ] - bkg.nes tiles are wrong but controller works
+[ ] - Lode Runner scrolling has weird effects

-[ ] - balloon fight title is good but the controller doesn't work
+[ ] - variable delta for frame skipping instead of a constant